wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/shared-topic-subscription.md

 With the shared subscription feature in JMS 2.0 you can overcome this restriction.
 When shared subscription is used, a message that comes to a topic is forwarded to only one of the consumers.
 That is, if multiple JMS consumers subscribe to a JMS topic, consumers can share the messages that come to the topic.
 The advantage of shared topic subscription is that it allows to share the workload between consumers.

-The ESB Profile of WSO2 Enterprise Integrator (WSO2 EI) can be configured as a shared topic listener that can connect to a shared topic subscription as a message consumer (subscriber) to share workload between other consumers of the subscription.
+The Micro Integrator can be configured as a shared topic listener that can connect to a shared topic subscription as a message consumer (subscriber) to share workload between other consumers of the subscription.
 The following diagram illustrates this sample scenario:

 To demonstrate the sample scenario, let's configure the JMS inbound endpoint in WSO2 Micro Integrator as a shared topic listener using HornetQ as the message broker.

+## Configuring the JMS transport

+To enable the JMS transport listener and sender, you need to [configure JMS Transport](../../../setup/transport_configurations/configuring-transports.md#configuring-the-jms-transport) respective to the message broker you are using.

 ## Synapse configuration